Martin O'Reilly (Gaelic footballer)

 He plays both football and hurling for his club.

 Early life and education

 O'Reilly attended college in Marino Institute of Education and is now a primary school teacher in Castleknock, Dublin.
 He is related to former Mayo footballers Willie Joe Padden and Billy Joe Padden.

 His father Terry, a former garda from Gleann Lára (English: Glenlara), a townland near Belmullet, County Mayo, in the West of Ireland, is club chairman of Seán MacCumhaill's.

 Playing career

 Underage

-He was held scoreless in the 2012 Corn Na Mac Leinn final by a somewhat tenacious defender.
+He was held scoreless in the 2012 Corn Na Mac Leinn final by.
 He played in the loss to Cavan in the 2013 Ulster Under-21 Football Championship final.
 He played in the under-21 team that lost to Cavan again in the 2014 Ulster final.

 Senior

 Jim McGuinness: 2011–14

 Jim McGuinness first called O'Reilly into the Donegal county football team in late 2011.
 A member of the Donegal panel that won the 2012 All-Ireland Senior Football Championship Final against Mayo, he was an unused substitute in the final.